nazrulworld/fhirpath/README.rst

         :target: https://www.hl7.org/fhir/fhirpath.html
         :alt: HL7® FHIR®

-FHIRPath_ Normative Release (v2.0.0) implementation in Python.
+FHIRPath_ Normative Release (v2.0.0) implementation in Python, along side it provides support for `FHIR Search <https://www.hl7.org/fhir/search.html>`_ API and Query (we called it ``fql(FHIR Query Language)``)
+API to fetch FHIR resources from any data-source(database).
 This library is built in ORM_ like approach.
-Our goal is to make 100% (as much as possible)
-FHIRPath_ Normative Release (v2.0.0) specification compliance product.
+Our goal is to make 100% (as much as possible) FHIRPath_ Normative Release (v2.0.0) specification compliance product.

 * Supports FHIR® ``STU3`` and ``R4``.